Seattle city attorney, in settling records suit, discloses memo advising council that income tax was illegal

 “Is the same rule that applies in Enumclaw the appropriate one to apply in Seattle?
 I think that’s one of the disconnects I have.”

 As passed by the council in July 2017, the measure seeks to apply a 2.25 percent tax on total income above $250,000 for individuals and above $500,000 for married couples filing their taxes together.
-Then-Mayor Ed Murray called it “new formula for fairness,” as he and other city officials said the measure aimed to eliminate the state’s overreliance on regressive sales taxes and ensure the wealthy pay their fair share.
+Then-Mayor Ed Murray called it “a new formula for fairness,” as he and other city officials said the measure aimed to eliminate the state’s overreliance on regressive sales taxes and ensure the wealthy pay their fair share.

 Even before the council passed the law, opponents argued the tax would violate the state law and the state constitution.
 Yet city leaders said they expected to push the measure as a test case challenging the state’s regressive tax structure, expecting the issue ultimately to be decided by the state Supreme Court.